bahrus/json-merge/README.md

 # \<json-merge\>

 json-merge is a dependency free web component.
-It may make more sense to use in [disciplined, declarative markup-centric](https://blog.153.io/2017/03/08/you-dont-get-amp/) environments -- server-driven architectures or HTML template-oriented components / web apps, as opposed to the JavaScript, code-centric / functional approach of (P)React / LitHTML / HyperHTML / SkateJS, etc.
+It may make more sense to use in [disciplined, declarative markup-centric](https://blog.153.io/2017/03/08/you-dont-get-amp/) environments -- server-driven architectures or HTML template-oriented components / web apps, as opposed to the JavaScript, code-centric / functional approach of (P)React / LitHTML / HyperHTML / SkateJS, etc.  Especially if the renderer wildly renders everything at the slightest provocation (I think).

-It's also useful for demo pages that use html markup as the primary way of demonstrating the functionality of specific types of components, which we categorize below.
+json-merge can also be useful for demo pages that use html markup as the primary way of demonstrating the functionality of specific types of components, which we categorize below.

 Many complex components, like grids, require a large amount of declarative configuration, beyond what is optimally configured via attributes.